1. Infectious Diseases Residency Program

 Please note that the Division of Infectious Diseases does not offer Clinical Observerships at this time.

-There is currently a fellowship position available in Tropical Medicine.
-For more information, please visit https://mcgill.ca/pgme/programs/fellowship-programs and open the Medical Microbiology and Infectious Diseases tab.
+There are currently fellowship positions available in Tropical Medicine, Antimicrobial Stewardship, TB/Non-tuberculous Mycobacteria, and Transplant ID.
+Candidates must secure funding in order to apply for these Fellowships.
+For more information, please visit https://www.mcgill.ca/pgme/programs/fellowship-programs and open the Medical Microbiology and Infectious Diseases tab.

 McGill Infectious Diseases Residency Program Director: makeda.semret [at] mcgill.ca (Dr. Makeda Semret)